I watched Ana de Armas glitter in the dark near the Tannhäuser Gate

-The Good: The greatest thing about the sequel is simply the story.
+The Good: The greatest thing about the sequel is the story.
 Without delving into spoiler territory Blade Runner 2049 concludes with an ending that works with an internal logical sense and yet still surprises.
-There are so many good decisions throughout this production one could hardly list them all.
+There are so many good decisions throughout this production that one could hardly list them all.

-The acting is strong across the board with Harrison Ford appearing as if he actually wants to be in the film (and looking fit to boot).
+The acting is strong across the board with Harrison Ford appearing as if he wants to be in the film (and looking fit to boot).
 Also, Ana de Armas needs to be in every movie moving forward.
-A truly star-making turn.
+A star-making turn.

 The Bad: A combination of a long running time, a leisurely pace and a soundtrack from a health spa can put one in a catatonic state if one is not careful.
 I confess a strong ending brought me back into the film It was losing me for a while there.

 In Conclusion: This movie sticks to the ribs after viewing.
 It seemed even better in retrospect than during the actual viewing (see leisurely pace above).
 Blade Runner 2049 pulls off effortlessly decisions that could seem disastrous in other films (Jared Leto).
 In many ways, it is better than the first film and better than it had any right to be.
 A triumph.